andres20980/kasten-docs/docs/usage.md

     Identity Provider, ensure that the credential configuration file is configured with the format type ( --credential-source-type ) set to Text , and specify the OIDC ID token path ( --credential-source-file ) as /var/run/secrets/kasten.io/serviceaccount/GWIF/token .

+#### Veeam Data Cloud Vault â

+A Veeam Data Cloud Vault Repository may be used as the destination for persistent volume snapshot data in compatible environments.

+Prior to creating a Veeam Data Cloud Vault location profile within Veeam Kasten, a Kasten instance must first be registered with Veeam Data Cloud.
+Visit Settings > Registration to start that process.
+See Veeam Data Cloud Vault Integration Guide for additional details.

+To create a Veeam Data Cloud Vault location profile, select Create New Profile and specify Veeam Data Cloud Vault as the provider type.

+Select one of the storage vaults assigned to this Veeam Kasten Backup Server .
+If you haven't yet assigned a storage vault to this registered cluster, you'll have to visit My Account to configure that.
+  For more information on that process please visit the Veeam Data Cloud Vault user guide

+Upon clicking Submit , the dialog will validate the input data.

+If registration has occurred recently, there is a possibility it may take 30
+    minutes to propagate.
+Please wait or come back and try again later if location profile validation fails and you've recently configured the registration or vault assignment steps.

+All Veeam Vault locations are configured as immutable; follow these instructions to learn more about configuration within Veeam Kasten.

+##### Considerations â

+The following limitations should be considered when exporting data from Veeam Kasten to Veeam Vault:

+- Veeam Vault is a generic object storage repository
+- All Veeam Vault exports are immutable.
+- Data captured in Veeam Vault remains (and continues to incur charges) until the retention period expires, even if the location profile is removed from a Kasten installation.
+- While Veeam Vault can be used to protect kubernetes data from any on-premises or cloud environment, when running in Azure Veeam highly recommends the Kasten cluster be located in the same Azure region as the Veeam Vault storage account to limit possible ingress and egress data charges
+- Removing the Veeam Vault location profile will not remove any data from Veeam Vault and prevents Kasten from running future cleanup actions.

 ### File Storage Location â